-Three ways to work with a partner are:
+Three ways to program with partners are:

-- 1. Pure pair programming: one person drives a computer while the other watches and makes suggestions. - 2.
+- 1. Pure pair programming: one person drives a computer while the others watch carefully and makes suggestions or dictate code. - 2.
 Side-by-side programming: each person sits at a separate computer at the same time.
 Frequent commits and updates and constantly running communication allow them to synchronize their efforts. - 3.
 Asynchronous programming: the partners divide tasks and work at different times, relying on revision control to merge their work.
 In this model, one typically ensures that the project always compiles and runs before committing to avoid "breaking the build" and slowing down the partner.

 You'll need to experiment with these throughout the semester to find which works best for you.
-It will probably vary depending on who your partner is and what the project is.
-This week I ask that you mostly work in a pure pair programming style.
-The project is designed to have two people actively collaborating on each of the task, and to have you progress through the specification in order.
+It will probably vary depending on who your partners are and what the project is.

-You may switch to the other modes for the heightfield scene creation task at the end.
-If you do so, review the Subversion best practices in the Tools handout from the first lab.
+Review the Subversion best practices in the Tools handout from the first lab.
 In particular, always:

-- 1. update and test the build before you start working, - 2. ensure that the build is functioning correctly before you commit, and - 3. send your partner e-mail whenever you commit code.
+- 1. update and test the build before you start working, - 2. ensure that the build is functioning correctly before you commit, and - 3. send your partners e-mail whenever you commit code.

-The first practice helps you distinguish whether you or your partner broke something-ating an effective workif it was your partner, you know to look at the revision control history or code that he or she wrote rather than the code you added.
-The second helps avoid breaking the build on your partner.
+The first practice helps you distinguish whether you or your partners broke something an effective workif it was your partners, you know to look at the revision control history or code that they wrote rather than the code you added.
+The second practice helps avoid breaking the build on your partners.
 You may need to temporarily disable code that is not compiling if you are out of time but can't fix a problem.
-The third ensures that your partner knows when new updates are available, and what will happen if he or she does update.
+The third ensures that your partners know when new updates are available, and what will happen if they choose to update.